 Toronto Neighbourhood Guide

-Yorkville offers an eclectic mix of Victorian houses, luxury condos, commercial office towers, four star hotels, theatres, gourmet restaurants and a prestigious shopping district.
+Looking for luxury condos, commercial office towers, 4 star hotels, theatres and a prestigious shopping district in Toronto?
+That's Yorkville!

 The Bridle Path

-Wychwood Park is a verdant 22-acre hamlet atop the rolling wooded hills of the Davenport Ridge, with 300-year-old trees and a meandering private road, tucked away out of sight and earshot of nearby major arteries.
+300-year-old trees and a meandering private road, tucked away out of sight and earshot of nearby major arterie make Wychwood Park lovely place!

-The Annex has endured for over a hundred years as one of Toronto's premier neighbourhoods, home to successful businesspeople, prominent artists, U of T faculty and students.
+The Annex has endured for over a hundred years as one of Toronto's premier neighbourhoods.
+Read more detailed description here!

 Centrally located and popular with young professionals and families, Davisville Village offers housing options and access to entertainment & recreation.